rajeshrinet/pystokes/docs/paper/paper.md

             phoreticConstant=1)
 ```

 * `pystokes.forceFields` contains implementation of force fields commonly used in colloidal systems for completeness.

-The arXiv preprint [@singh2019Hydrodynamic] of this article contains more detailed documentation and examples.
+The above instantiation can then be used to compute `Flow` and `Rbm` due to body forces, body torques, and each irreducible mode of the surface slip in various geometries of Stokes flow, by replacing `unbounded` with `wallBounded`, `interface`, `periodic`, etc. The arXiv preprint [@singh2019Hydrodynamic] of this article contains more detailed documentation and examples.

 # Acknowledgements